learn-co-curriculum/sinatra-students/README.md

 You need to integrate a scrape class into this project to populate your development database.

-We suggest using [StudentScraper](https://github.com/flatiron-school/student-scraper-db-003-unit-1/blob/master/lib/models/student_scraper.rb) as a basis for your scrape.
+Use the [StudentScraper] that's included as a basis for your scrape.
+It is located in `lib/student_scraper.rb`.
+Read it all.

 The scrape can be run via running the rake task scrape_students.